Fedwire® Funds Services ISO® 20022 Frequently Asked Questions (revised as of January 2023)

 - Why are the Federal Reserve Banks implementing ISO 20022 payment messages for the Fedwire Funds Service?

-The Federal Reserve Banks are adopting ISO 20022 messages for the Fedwire Funds Service as a strategic imperative.
-We believe modernizing the Fedwire Funds Service’s message format represents an investment for the future.
-Adopting the ISO 20022 message standard should help the Federal Reserve Banks meet increasing demands from Fedwire Funds Service participants for richer data, help participants more easily comply with evolving regulatory requirements, help improve the Fedwire Funds Service’s interoperability with other payment systems in the interconnected, global economy, and help participants provide enhanced services to their clients.
-The table below illustrates some strategic reasons for adopting ISO 20022 messages for the Fedwire Funds Service.
+The Federal Reserve Banks’ adoption of ISO 20022 messages for the Fedwire Funds Service is a strategic imperative.
+We believe modernizing the Fedwire Funds Service’s message format is a sound investment in the future.
+Adopting the ISO 20022 message standard should help the Federal Reserve Banks meet increasing participant demands for richer data, help participants more easily comply with evolving regulatory requirements, improve the Fedwire Funds Service’s interoperability with other payment systems in the interconnected, global economy, and help participants enhance their client services.
+The table below outlines several strategic reasons to adopt ISO 20022 messages for the Fedwire Funds Service.

 Strategic Reasons to Adopt ISO 20022 Reason Description Provides richer data The ISO 20022 format contains structured fields to support longer names and specific address components, including a country code, which could reduce the risk of data loss and might improve the regulatory screening process.